assumptionsofphysics/assumptionsofphysics.github.io/_problems/012-ProductOfObservables.md

 *Physical significance.* This would seem like a basic problem that should have a settled question in the literature, yet we were not able to find an in depth treatment.
 If the operation is well-defined, it would also be interesting to understand what symmetry it would generate and what the conjugate variable would be.
+If not, it would be interesting to understand exactly the root of the problem.